 Since 1995, the Schwarzer Bock has been managed by Radisson Blu.
-The 142 comfortable, stylish rooms all have air conditioning, marble baths, ISDN connections, high-speed Internet and wireless LAN.
-The classic Bath House, with its famous thermal bath, is today still an attraction to young and old.
-The Capricorne Restaurant awaits guests with light, creative cuisine in an exquisite setting.
-Here, history is paired with modern art.
+The 142 comfortable, stylish rooms all have air conditioning, marble baths, ISDN connections, Free, high-speed wireless Internet and wireless LAN.
+The classic Bath House, with its famous thermal bath, is still a major attraction.
+The Capricorne Restaurant hosts private events in an exquisite setting and throughout the hotel history is paired with modern art.
 The ambience of the Ingelheim Room, a banqueting room for special occasions, is still characterised by precious wood panelling and carvings originating from the 16th century.

 Depfa Bank (now Aareal Bank) becomes the new owner of the company Schwarzer Bock Hotel Betriebs GmbH.

 New owner of the Schwarzer Bock is the company Capital Hotel Management B.V.

 During this period, extensive renovation and expansion work occurs in many places, including Capricorne Restaurant (1998), three new conference rooms (2000), reception and meeting rooms (2002), the kitchen and banqueting terrace on the fifth floor (2003), hotel rooms (2004-2005), Bar 1486 (2005), and the kitchen and Bath House (2009-2010).